 I think we now realize when we decided to go for it that day in Vancouver, it would be an adventure.
 That is for us, everything about the Outdoorsy experience — the vehicles, the users, their beautiful stories and unique experiences — is getting radically better.

 Writing this in January of 2017, it’s hard to believe that it’s been only 18 months since we started with the idea and then those first lines of code were written.
 It feels like yesterday, yet it feels like 5 years ago.

 So much has changed for the better

 - The few initial RV owners now add up to many thousands now

-- Our team has grown from 5 passionate souls wearing hiking boots and hoodies sitting in remote coffee shops and cafes, to a 12+ strong person working team and growing fast
+- Our team has grown from 5 passionate souls wearing hiking boots and hoodies working from remote coffee shops and cafes, to a 24+ strong person working team in California, Florida, Utah, New York and growing fast

-- We launched a second product called Wheelbase that was made specifically for professional users; we launched our Pro Host program for owners of multiple vehicles, built new integrations into all DMV databases and improved insurance programs for US, Canada as well as international renters.
+- We launched our Pro product called Wheelbase that was made specifically for professional users; we launched our Pro Host program for owners of multiple vehicles, built new integrations into all DMV databases and improved insurance programs for US, Canada as well as international renters.